 - Earplugs: To protect ears from noisy areas.

-Use the appropriate PPE: It is important to select the right type of PPE for the specific work being performed.
-Different types of PPE are designed to protect against different hazards.
+- It is important to select the right type of PPE for the specific work being performed.
+Companies provide different types of PPE to workers according to their work.

 Personal protective equipment (PPE) can be made of a variety of materials.
 Some common materials used in the manufacture of PPE include: